Continuing Education Activity

 Furthermore, some toxicological uses of pyridoxine include isoniazid overdose, false morel (gyromitra) mushroom poisoning, hydrazine exposure, ethylene glycol toxicity, and crimidin toxicity.

-There is some proof of Vitamin B6 being effective in suppression of lactation as well as in relieving side effects of oral contraceptives such as depression and nausea.
+There is some proof of Vitamin B6 having effectiveness in suppressing lactation and relieving side effects of oral contraceptives such as depression and nausea.

-Even though scant evidence regarding pyridoxine’s efficacy exists regarding these uses, it has been used empirically in the treatment of some conditions including atopic dermatitis, dental caries, acute alcohol intoxication, autism, diabetic complications, Down syndrome, schizophrenia, Huntington chorea, and steroid-dependent asthma..
+Even though scant evidence regarding pyridoxine’s efficacy exists regarding these uses, it has been used empirically to treat some conditions, including atopic dermatitis, dental caries, acute alcohol intoxication, autism, diabetic complications, Down syndrome, schizophrenia, Huntington chorea, and steroid-dependent asthma.

 Research shows a decreased risk of colorectal cancer with increased B6 intake in humans.
 Some research has shown high B6 levels to inhibit in-vitro hepatic tumor cell multiplication in rats.